 It could be a communication issue

-It can also be hard to figure out the issue if you’re saying things like, “It doesn’t look right” or your web team is saying things like, “Refresh your page” and you don’t know what that means.
+Maybe you and your webmaster mean different things when you use the word “header.”
+It’s also difficult to figure out the issue if you say things like, “It doesn’t look right” or your web team says things like, “Refresh your page” and you don’t know what that means.
 There was that memorable time when I said during a phone call that a client had “too much stuff in there.”
-What I meant was that there were too many columns on his All Posts page and I could fix that for him, but he thought that I meant he had too many blog posts — so he deleted months’ worth of them.
+I meant that there were too many columns on his All Posts page and I could fix that for him.
+He thought that I meant he had too many blog posts, so he deleted months’ worth of them.